yisroelchaim/NodeAssignment1/readme.md

-Each assignemnt is a branch.
+Each assignment is a branch.
 git checkout each assignment and run the code.